 The risk of death for pregnant women and the fetus is high in severe cases.
 Consequently in such cases, doctors may recommend that the baby be delivered promptly or the pregnancy be terminated.
 Women who survive recover completely.
 Usually, fatty liver of pregnancy does not recur in subsequent pregnancies.

 Gallstones Gallstones Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.
 The liver can secrete too much cholesterol, which is carried with bile to the gallbladder... read more appear to be more common during pregnancy.
 Pregnant women who develop gallstones are closely monitored.

 If a gallstone blocks the gallbladder or causes an infection, surgery may be necessary.
 This surgery is usually safe for pregnant women and the fetus.

-Acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver caused by infection with one of the five hepatitis viruses.
-In most people, the inflammation begins suddenly and lasts only a few weeks.
-Symptoms... read more may increase the risk of premature birth.
+Acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more may increase the risk of premature birth.
 It is also the most common cause of jaundice during pregnancy.
 Pregnancy does not worsen most types of hepatis (hepatitis A, B, C, and D), but hepatitis E may become more severe during pregnancy.

 Hepatitis B may be transmitted to the baby immediately after delivery or, less often, during the pregnancy.
 Most infected babies have no symptoms and have only mild liver dysfunction.
 But they may become carriers of the infection and transmit it to others.
 All pregnant women are tested for hepatitis, and if they are infected, measures are taken to prevent the baby from being infected.